Vyral/corina-cisneros/_posts/2020-07-31-q-if-my-home-sells-fast-does-that-mean-it-was-underpriced.md

 So, if you want your property to sell quickly and for top dollar, you know who to list with.
 A quick sale doesn’t mean your home was underpriced, it means **you’ve saved yourself from the hassle of more showings and avoided the stress that comes with extended time on the market.&nbsp;**

-Lastly, I’d like to leave off on a note of congratulations: At 2:21 in the video above, check out the beautiful mountain top home on Gunstock Stock my client Jeff just purchased!
+Lastly, I’d like to leave off on a note of congratulations: At 2:21 in the video above, check out the beautiful mountaintop home on Gunstock my client Jeff just purchased!
 Jeff, congratulations to you and your family on the amazing new home; enjoy everything the lakes region has to offer!&nbsp;

 If you have further questions about selling quickly or anything else pertaining to real estate, give me a call.
 I’d be thrilled to meet with you and discuss the features of your property.
 I’m here to help with all of your buying and selling needs!